BogdanCatalin-Iacob/Tetris/README.md

             - if the shape touches the left or right wall with any of the sides it must not go through and continue normal moving down
                 - Left Arrow key for sliding left
                 - Right Arrow key for sliding right
+                - Move mouse left for sliding left
+                - Move mouse right for sliding right
+                - Touch displays:
+                    - Drag left for sliding left
+                    - Drag right for sliding right
             - work as expected

         - #### Shape hit the another shape
-            - if the shape touches another shape with any of the sides it must stop without overlapping -> work as expected
+            - if the shape touches another shape with any of the sides it must not overlap -> work as expected
+            - if the shape touches with the bottom another shape top it must lock in place (after delay) -> work as expected

         - #### Shape soft drop and hard drop
             - faster down movement can be done by pressing Down Arrow Key -> work as expected
+            - faster down movement on mobile devices can be don e by dragging down -> work as expected
             - instant drop can be done by pressing Spacebar key - it will place the shape on the last available free space and lock it in place with no delay -> work as expected

         - #### Shape color